swaritjoshipura/Retirement-Planner/README.md

 Please edit DB and URL settings within app/Config/App.php, app/Config/Database.php and .env.

-Relevant SQL Dump is provided in Github.
+Relevant SQL Dump is provided in database_dump.sql.

+This was written in PHP 7 using CodeIgniter 4 Framework, using modules such as Bootstrap for styling.
+This connects to MySQL/MariaDB database using MySQLi connection type.